-During the nomination round in May people can write in their favorite local businesses, people, and places.
-After a lot of careful tallying and deciphering, the top entries from each category will advance to the voting round which runs for two weeks.
+A: During the nomination round in May, people can write in their favorite local businesses, people, and places.
+After a lot of careful tallying and deciphering, the top entries from each category will advance to the voting round, which runs for two weeks.
 The nominees with the most votes after the second round win.
-The results are published in the All the Best magazine that’s inserted into Seven Days in early August.
+The results are published in the All the Best magazine, that’s inserted into Seven Days in early August.

 Past issues of the 'All the Best' insert highlighting Seven Daysies award winners.
 Photo by Seven Days.

 Q: Why are these awards so important to business owners?

 A: The winners are determined by our readers.
 When you win a Daysie, it means that your community has recognized you as the best.
 I think that support is what makes them so special for local business owners.

 The first Seven Daysies awards issue was published in 2003 and included categories like